-- to demonstrate a general knowledge of U.S. and world history and in-depth knowledge of a particular historical question; - to recognize and to pose significant historical questions; - to find useful primary and secondary sources; - to analyze sources critically; - to cite sources properly; - to write and to speak clearly; - to construct a persuasive historical argument based on evidence; and - to think historically.
+- to demonstrate a general knowledge of U.S. and world history and in-depth knowledge of a particular historical question; - to recognize and to pose significant historical questions; - to find useful primary and secondary sources; - to analyze sources critically; - to cite sources properly; - to write in standard English - to make an effective ten-minute oral presentation;; - to construct a persuasive historical argument based on evidence; and - to think historically.